robwillup/retros/README.md

 ## Roadmap

-The intent for Retros is that it will be used to sync other files and assets with RetroPie besides ROMs.
+The intent for RetroS is that it will be used to sync other files and assets with RetroPie besides ROMs.

 Much is still under consideration, but some ideas are being added to the